BblLLlKA/test-task/README.md

 Two fields should be validated in the form:

 > -   Full user name
-> -   User's phone number
+> -   User's phone number (There should only be a German number)

 It is also necessary to write a script that will collect all the links on the page, and when you click on them to make a smooth scroll to the registration form.